pietmau/Flickr-Image-Gallery/README.md

-# This app is definitely over engineered :-)
+# This app is over engineered
-Its purpose is only illustrative.
+Its purpose is only to illustrate an example of MVI with coroutines and clean architecture.
+The result is a bit verbose.

 # MVI with Mobius
 The app runs on a very basic implementation of the MVI pattern based on